ExchangeUnion/docs/User Guide.md

                 \/          \/         \/
 --------------------------------------------------------------
 ```
-`xud ctl` takes [`xucli` commands](https://api.exchangeunion.com), like `getinfo` or `orderbook`.
-Issue an order with e.g. `sell 0.1 btc/dai 9998`.
-You can see your `channelbalance` changing after a successful swap.

-The `status` command shows status of underlying clients, which is mainly useful to track the sync status on testnet/mainnet:
+The `status` command shows status of underlying clients, which is especially useful to track the sync status.
+If you are syncing full nodes on Testnet/Mainnet, this takes several hours or even days.
+All clients should show `Ready` before you continue.
 ```bash
 btc	Ready
 lndbtc	Ready